shivashankar-ror/oprah/README.md

 which you can access with the `#view_context` (or shorter, `#h`) instance method.

-The same will work in your mailers:
+### ActionMailer integration

+Oprah will make the same helpers you have in ActionController available to
+ActionMailer:

 ``` ruby
 class UserMailer < ApplicationMailer